Vlad Tenev

 Accomplishments

-- 04Expanded Robinhood's offerings to include cryptocurrency trading, fractional shares, and cash management products, broadening financial access.
+- 06Expanded Robinhood's product offerings beyond stocks to include options, cryptocurrency trading, and cash management features.

 Lessons for Operators